CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech: CodecFake+ Database

-\textbf{TacoLM}\footnote{\href{https://ereboas.github.io/TacoLM/}{https://ereboas.github.io/TacoLM/}} \cite{song2024tacolm} stands as a new variant of the CoSG model, incorporating a gated attention mechanism to enhance efficiency, improve synthesis accuracy, and reduce model size.
-Pre-trained EnCodec is used as the audio tokenizer.
+\textbf{TacoLM}\footnote{\href{https://ereboas.github.io/TacoLM/}{https://ereboas.github.io/TacoLM/}} \cite{song2024tacolm} is a model with a gated attention mechanism for efficiency, improved synthesis accuracy, and reduced model size, using pre-trained EnCodec as its audio tokenizer.